Bids for the 1975 Pan American Games

-Two cities submitted bids to host the 1975 Pan American Games that were recognized by the Pan American Sports Organization.
+Two cities submitted bids to host the 1975 Pan American Games, which were recognized by the Pan American Sports Organization.
 On August 29, 1969, Santiago was selected unanimously over San Juan to host the VII Pan American Games by PASO at its 10th general assembly, held in Cali, Colombia.

-In 1973, Santiago dropped out from hosting, and in 1974, its replacement Sao Paulo did the same.
+In 1973, Santiago dropped out from hosting, and in 1974, its replacement São Paulo did the same.
 Mexico City was granted the hosting rights with just 10 months to prepare.

 Host city selection

 Twenty-seven countries took part in the vote.

 Candidate cities

 Santiago, Chile

-This bid marked the fourth time that Santiago had bid to host the Pan American Games—first in Sao Paulo, then in Mexico, and most recently, in Winnipeg.
+This bid marked the fourth time that Santiago had bid to host the Pan American Games—first in São Paulo, then in Mexico, and most recently, in Winnipeg.

 San Juan, Puerto Rico

 It was generally understood that San Juan would not host the 1975 Pan American Games; as such, President of the Puerto Rico Olympic Committee Felicio Terregrosa asked to be the alternate host city, should Santiago back out.
 Puerto Rico's bid was presented extemporaneously.